Yes, No, Or I'll Think About It

 Whether in a divorce, a workplace dispute, or a conflict with a neighbor, it’s easy to get caught up in defending our own behavior and point of view.
 This is especially true when we are dealing with a high conflict person (HCP).
 They quickly “push our buttons,” and it’s easy to react before we know it.
 They often seem driven to engage in negative conversations rather than trying to solve problems.
 The focus quickly becomes personal attacks and counter-attacks.

 But you don’t have to join in.
 Instead, you can use two simple steps that seem to help, no matter what setting you are in.
+If you think you are going to be dealing with an HCP, avoid getting hooked and feeding the conflict by reminding yourself of these two steps before you start talking.
 And if you are in the middle of an argument, you can always shift to this approach.